But Seriously, Some of the Best Face Sunscreens Can Be Found at the Drugstore

-When it comes to sunscreen, senior beauty editor Erin Jahns opts for a drugstore classic: Neutrogena.
+When it comes to sunscreen, Who What Wear Beauty Director Erin Jahns opts for a drugstore classic: Neutrogena.
 "I love Neutrogena in general," she says.
 "Since I'm breakout prone, I need something oil-free and light to keep me congestion-free."

-Beauty editor Courtney Higgs recommends this sunscreen, which is lauded for being nongreasy, demimatte, and water-resistant.
+Former Who What Wear beauty editor Courtney Higgs recommends this sunscreen, which is lauded for being nongreasy, demi-matte, and water-resistant.
 The real draw, though, has to be its completely sheer formula.
 The reviews say it all.
 "A matte, non-cast sunscreen!
 Enough said," one reviewer writes.

 Here it is—one of my all-time favorite drugstore sunscreens.
 Sure, it's more expensive than others, but it's still technically a drugstore sunscreen if it's sold at Target, right?
 Plus, you get a lot of bang for your buck.
 You can use it on the face and body, and a little goes a long way, so it lasts, even with regular application.
 It's perfect for everyday use, but I make a point to keep it in my beach bag since it keeps me from getting burned no matter how long I stay out in the sun.

-Fun fact: This is actually a sunscreen formulated for babies, but with a fragrance-free SPF 50 formula, it keeps grown-up skin protected from the sun, too.
-I use this whenever I want a no-makeup glow since it has a dewy finish (oily skin types beware).
+Fun fact: This is actually a sunscreen formulated for babies.
+But with a fragrance-free SPF 50 formula, it also protects grown-up skin from the sun.
+I use this whenever I want a no-makeup glow since it has a dewy finish.
+(Oily skin types, beware.)

-This brand has been on my radar for some time now, but I wasn't a loyal customer until I tried this unique sunscreen-serum hybrid.
-It's super silky and lightweight, and it sinks into my skin like a serum should, yet it offers the sun protection I need.
+This brand has been on my radar for some time, but I wasn't a loyal customer until I tried this unique sunscreen-serum hybrid.
+It's super silky and lightweight.
+Plus, it sinks into my skin like a serum should, yet it offers the sun protection I need.
 Ingredients like spinach, green tea, and hyaluronic acid keep my skin plump and hydrated.

-Okay, this is technically a face moisturizer, but it's worth noting because it includes SPF 30 and because it's an Amazon best seller (so you know it's good).
+Okay, although this is technically a face moisturizer, it's worth noting because it includes SPF 30 and is an Amazon best seller (so you know it's good).
 The fragrance-free formula includes hyaluronic acid, niacinamide, and ceramides, so it's as moisturizing as it is protective.

 I know what you're thinking: Didn't you already include a La Roche-Posay product?
-I did, but to my credit, this sunscreen-serum hybrid is too good not to include.
-Like the previous one, this is expensive as far as drugstore sunscreens are concerned, but I can justify it because it's a two-in-one product.
-It's one part sunscreen (SPF 50 to be exact) and one part anti-aging serum, featuring vitamins C and E to defend the skin against free radicals.
+I did, but to my credit, this sunscreen-serum hybrid is too good not to be included.
+Like the previous one, this is expensive for a drugstore sunscreen, but I justify it because it's a two-in-one product.
+It's one part sunscreen (SPF 50, to be exact) and one part anti-aging serum.
+It uses vitamins C and E to help defend against free radicals.